Sussex-Neuroscience/NL-glow-worm/README.md

 # NL-glow-worm
 A tracking and stimulation system for glow worms

-### Summary
+## Aims
-This set-up was design to investigate male glow-worms attraction to a stimulus that mimics the female’s glow.
-The aim was to be able to do so in tethered animals, whose behavior can be recorded at all times.
+This set-up was design to investigate male glow-worms attraction to a stimulus that mimics the females' glow.
+The aim was to be able to do so in tethered animals, whose behavior could be recorded at all times.
 Furthermore, we intended to have the ability to fully control the stimulus position relative to the glow-worm, as well as other characteristics such as intensity (brightness) and the duration of presentation.

+## Methodology

+The tracking system was designed for tethered male glow-worms.
+Insects were fixed on top of a walking platform, which consisted in a light polystyrene ball that seated on top of a cup shape structure.
+The cup was perforated at the centre, allowing for air flow to be pumped through.
+Thus, the light ball was supported by an air cushion and could, with very little friction, rotate as the glow-worm walked.
+The movements of the ball, and thus the fictive path of the glow-worm, were recorded by two optical mice sensors, placed close to the ball and orthogonally to each other.
+The optical mice x and y velocities were recorded by a computer, and were then analyzed in terms of translational and angular distance and velocity.

+The stimulus consisted on LEDs with similar wavelength as the female glow, displayed as an array that surrounded ~ 180° of the insect's lateral visual field.
+The LEDs were attached to a controller and their intensity and duration of presentation controlled and recorded.

 ![Trackball schematics](figures/Trackball_set-up_general_whitebackground.png)

-**Figure 1: Schematics of trackball and stimulation set-up for glow-worms.** The set-up consists in a tethered male glow-worm, walking on top of a polystyrene ball supported by an air cushion on top of a custom 3D printed support (gray).
-As the insect walks, the ball moves beneath it and its movements are recorded by two optical mice sensors (dark green), placed close to the ball and orthogonally to each other.
+**Figure 1: Schematics of trackball and stimulation set-up for glow-worms.** A tethered male glow-worm walks on top of a polystyrene ball supported by an air cushion which seats on a custom 3D printed support (gray).
+As the insect walks, the ball moves beneath it and its movements are recorded by two optical mice sensors (dark green).
 Each optical mouse is connected to an Arduino Due, in turn connected to a USB port.
-The optical mice x and y velocities are recorded by the computer, which are then analyzed in terms of translational and angular velocities.
-The stimulus consists on LEDs with similar wavelength as the female glow (light green), fixed to a custom 3D printed array (yellow) that surrounds ~ 180° of the insect's lateral visual field.
-The LEDs are attached to a controller and their intensity and duration of presentation can be controlled and recorded.
+The glow-worm is presented with light stimuli through LEDs (light green) fixed to a custom 3D printed array (yellow) that surrounds ~ 180° of the insect's lateral visual field.
+The LEDs are attached to a controller, in turn connected to a USB port.

 ### Tethering

 Individual male glow-worms were tethered in a fixed position, not being allowed to rotate by themselves on top of the ball nor adjust their height (Figure 2A).
+The following material was needed for tethering:

+- **Tube:** small tube (SIZE) glued to the wings, around the insect's center of mass, with rapid (5 seconds) UV glue.

+- **Pipette tip and syringe:** cut pipette tip (SIZE) glued to the cut tip of a SIZE syringe, where the insect's tuge could fit.

-- **Micromanipulator:** for allowing the experimenter to adjust the position and height of the insect on top of the ball.
+- **Micromanipulator:** where the other end of the syringe could attach to, for allowing the experimenter to adjust the position and height of the insect on top of the ball.

-- **Syringe:** part of the therering system that connects to the micromanipulator.

-- **Pipete tip:** glued to the tip of the syringe.

-- **Tube:** diameter = ; length = ; glued to the wings, around the center of mass; connects to the pipete tip.

 ### Trackball and support

 - **Trackball:** Polystyrene ball with 5 cm diameter.